Neeraj-Gulavani/Color-Sync/README.md

 ### Movement:

 - Forward movement is automatic.
-- Player controls left and right movement using swipe or tilt input.
+- Player controls left and right movement using the Arrow keys or 'A' and 'D' keys.

 ### Obstacles: